Translation Trends for 2025: Alternative to DeepL

 Price

 O.Translator offers a flexible pricing structure, allowing for payment per document as well as the purchase of credit packages, both of which provide access to all its services.
-Credit packages also offer up to a 40% discount, greatly enhancing cost-effectiveness.
+Credit packages also offer up to a 40% discount, significantly enhancing cost-effectiveness.
 Each $1 can translate approximately 20,000 words.